GStreamer/gstreamer/markdown/contribute/index.md

 After completing the common steps:

-- Once you have created a bug you can attach your patch(es) to the bug report, see below for more details.
-You can add one attachment when you file the bug, but if you have multiple things to attach you will have to do that after the bug has been submitted.
+- Once you have created an issue you can submit a merge request, see below for more details.

-- If your patch is for an enhancement (anything that is not supposed to work already, i.e. anything not a bug) or adds new API, please set your bug's severity to *enhancement*.
-This won't affect the way we prioritise your bug, but it does make triaging easier for us.
+- If your change is for an enhancement (anything that is not supposed to work already, i.e. anything not a bug) or adds new API, please add the *Enhancement* label.
+This won't affect the way we prioritise your issue, but it does make triaging easier for us.

-- If your patch is against a specific plugin or element or utility library, please prefix the bug summary with `element-name:`, `plugin-name:` or `lib:` and keep the rest of the description as short and precise as possible.
+- If your merge request is against a specific plugin or element or utility library, please prefix the merge request summary with `element-name:`, `plugin-name:` or `lib:` and keep the rest of the description as short and precise as possible.

   Examples: